 2 Sitio(s) de ejecución

-Adam C. remembers : “The Jews arrived in trucks near the pits.
-The executioners were waiting for them on the site.
-There were Germans and local policemen.
-They had a table with food.
-They drank, ate, shouted.
-The Jews came down one by one into the pit and lay down on the bodies of the previous victims, face towards the body beneath them.
+Adam C.: “The Jews arrived at the pits in trucks.
+The executioners were waiting for them on site.
+They were Germans and local policemen, with a table with food and drink.
+They drank, ate, shouted...
+The Jews climbed down into the pit one by one and lay down on the bodies of the previous victims, face towards the body beneath them.
 There were several shooters who fired with machine guns.
 The truck made return trips to Shatsk.”
 (Witness N°785, interviewed in Zadoshchenye, on May 28, 2014).

-Shatsk is a village located 56 kilometers southeast of Minsk.
-Just before the war, the Jewish population was probably around 300 people.
-The Jews were concentrated in the center, and there was a synagogue that was closed just before the war.
+Shatsk is a village located 56 km southeast of Minsk.
+Just before the war, the Jewish population numbered probably around 300 people.
+The Jews were concentrated in the village center, and there was a synagogue that was closed just before the war.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 Por favor contáctenos a firstname.lastname@example.org

 o llamando a Yahad – In Unum at +33 (0) 1 53 20 13 17